SMSpp-Project/StochasticBlock/README.md

 ### Typical Workflow

 1. Create a `StochasticBlock` with an inner deterministic block
 2. Define data mappings to specify which data varies per scenario
-3. Attach a `ScenarioGenerator` (e.g., `DiscreteScenarioSet`) to provide scenario data
+3. Create a `ScenarioGenerator` (e.g., `DiscreteScenarioSet`) to provide scenario data
 4. Iterate through scenarios from the generator, applying each via `set_data()`
 5. Solve or process the block for each scenario realization